 Nature is an escape from technology for many of us, but birding apps can actually enhance your experiences when used properly.
-Merlin Bird ID can identify birds from a photo, or just by a simple series of questions.
+Merlin Bird ID can identify birds from a photo, bird song, or just by a simple series of questions.

-February: Start a birding journal.
+February: Start a Birding Journal

 Many birders have life lists, checklists of birds they’ve seen.
 Why not take it one step further, and start journaling your birding adventures?
 Record special sightings or birding trips, including sketches or photographs.
 These field notes can be helpful later when you want to find a specific species again.
 It’s also a great way to re-live some of your favorite birding moments down the line.

-March: Take a birding class.
+March: Take a Birding Class